Workflow for Setting Up a High Availability Cluster in Alibaba Cloud Platform

 Step 7: Configure VPN

-Define your Network Group as the encryption domain of the Cluster object:
+Enable the VPN Blade and configure your Network Group as the encryption domain of the cluster object:

 Configure the VPN community: